fahdSoliman/raysanDev_task/README.md

 # RaysanDev task

-User management API system with restricted permissions on API.
+User management API system with restricted permissions on the API.
 This project was developed using Django & Django Rest Framework, & simpleJWT.

 ## Requirement